 For each Shared VPC host project, activate the

-servicenetworking.googleapis.comAPI, which you can do by using the Service Management APIs or in the project configuration.
-This also provisions and grants Service Networking use of an IAM role in the host projects (
+compute.googleapis.comAPI, which you can do by using the Service Usage APIs or in the project configuration.

 After resources have been provisioned, configure firewall rules for the Shared VPC network in the host project.
 You must use the identity that you provided during the onboarding process to access the VPC network.
 If you offer other services, those services might use the same VPC network.
 Don't create rules that might inadvertently allow or deny traffic to other services.

 Inform service consumers that they must establish a private connection.
 For more information, see Configuring Private Services Access.
 Service consumers must provide the following information: